UC Master Gardeners, Santa Clara County, CA

 Packet Comments - The result of a cross between Hawksbury and Dixie Queen made by Chris Christensen in 1950 in Montrose Iowa.
 Good yields of 15–20 pound fruits.
 Good drought tolerance.
 8–90 days.

 Experimenter Comments - This variety never achieved the sweetness of a typical melon.
 Perhaps it needed higher temperatures.
 It had a wonderful delicate whitish pinkish flesh color and lots of juice with a nice crunchiness.
-Melons were harvested 89 to 149 days after seeding, weighed 15–30 lbs, 10–11" diameter.
+Melons were harvested 89–149 days after seeding, weighed 15–30 lbs, 10–11 inch diameter.

 4A) Moon & Stars (Van Doren Strain) [no picture]

-Experimenter Comments - Large almost round, 10–13" long.
+Experimenter Comments - Large almost round, 10–13 inches long.
 Dark green skin with yellow spots separates it easily from other varieties.
-Melon is 14–27 lbs and 9–11" diameter.
+Melon is 14–27 lbs and 9–11 inch diameter.
 Not quite as high on the tasting scale as the other Moon & Stars tested.
 Melons were harvested 117–58 days after seeding.

 Moon and Stars watermelon (Cherokee strain)